markafitzgerald1/simulate-cribbage-games/README.md

 ## Definite pre-first version or release goals
 - UI/UX improvements:
-  - allow user to press enter when they have only one play option or must say go; and
   - add `--first-(pone|dealer)-keep-user-entered` discard strategy allow for complete human play against this program.
 - Further improve current best play strategy:
   - add simulation-based pone and dealer play strategies;